Fetty Wap

-Willie Junior Maxwell II (born June 7, 1991), better known by his stage name Fetty Wap, is an American rapper, singer, and songwriter.
+Willie Junior Maxwell II (born June 7, 1991), better known by his stage name Fetty Wap (/wɑːp/), is an American rapper, singer, and songwriter.
 He quickly rose to mainstream prominence after his 2014 song "Trap Queen" peaked at number two on the Billboard Hot 100 and led him to sign with 300 Entertainment, an imprint of Atlantic Records.
 Two of his 2015 singles, "679" (featuring Remy Boyz) and "My Way" (remixed featuring Drake), peaked within the top ten of the chart; all three—as well as the top 40 single "Again"—preceded his eponymous debut studio album (2015), which peaked atop the Billboard 200.
 During this time, he became distinctive for his melodic blending of singing and rapping, lighthearted lyrics, "bouncy" production, and exclamation of various catchphrases such as "1738!"

 In 2016, he saw moderate success with his follow-up singles "Jimmy Choo" and "Wake Up", and guest appeared on Fifth Harmony's single "All In My Head (Flex)."
 His 2018 single, "Keke" (with 6ix9ine and A Boogie wit da Hoodie) marked a brief resurgence and moderately entered the Billboard Hot 100.
+"Again" re-entered the Hot 100 in 2025 following a period of popularity on social media.

 Fetty Wap has received two Grammy Award nominations throughout his career, and won the 2016 awards for "Best New Artist" and "Top New Artist" by the iHeartRadio Music Awards and Billboard Music Awards, respectively.
-In 2022, he was sentenced to six years in prison for trafficking illegal substances.
+In 2022, he was sentenced to six years in prison for trafficking illegal substances, and was released in 2026.

 Early life

 Maxwell was born and raised in Paterson, New Jersey.
 Born with glaucoma in both eyes, Maxwell revealed in an interview in 2015 that doctors were unable to save his left eye and instead fitted him with an ocular prosthesis.
-He attended Eastside High School before dropping out in order to pursue his music career.
+He attended Eastside High School before dropping out.